Learn more about FAA's programs students, educators, and college intern opportunities.

 - The reinvigorated Presidential Management Fellows (PMF) Program for people who obtained an advanced degree (e.g., graduate or professional degree) within the preceding two years.

 These programs, collectively the Gateways Programs, are streamlined developmental programs tailored to promote employment opportunities for students and recent graduates in the Federal workforce.

-The MSI internship program provides internship opportunities for students from Historically Black Colleges and Universities (HBCU), Hispanic Serving Institutions (HSI), colleges or universities with a high percentage of Asian American and Pacific Islanders (AAPI) as well as Native American and Alaska Natives attending Tribal Colleges, and students with disabilities.
+The MSI Internship Program is open to all eligible undergraduate and graduate college students from all types of cultural and academic backgrounds.
 Through this program, you will be able to capitalize on your academic studies through meaningful work experience and developmental activities.
 The result is enhanced professional knowledge, expertise and practical experience to help chart your career path with FAA.

 The MSI internship accommodates a variety of educational backgrounds in academic fields such as Air Traffic Control, Aviation Management, Business Administration, Computer Science, Economics, Engineering and Information Technology.
 US Citizenship and at least 1 year completed college credits.

 For more information about the FAA MSI, application instructions and contact information.